MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/error-mbam-take-ownership-tpm.md

 This article provides a solution to an error that occurs when MBAM tries to initialize TPM.

-_Original product version:_ &nbsp;Windows Server 2012 R2, Windows 10 – all editions
+_Applies to:_ &nbsp; Windows Server 2012 R2, Windows 10 – all editions
 _Original KB number:_ &nbsp;2640178

 ## Symptoms